 Prices and Shipping

-The standard price for a 20-page hardcover book with glossy pages is $39.99, but Mixbook offers weekly coupon codes with typical discounts of 20-50%, depending on the size and style of book.
-Most often you can score a 30% discount; in fact that’s the deal as I write this.
+The standard price for a 20-page hardcover book with glossy pages is $39.99, but Mixbook offers weekly coupon codes with typical discounts of 20-50%, depending on the size and style of the book.
+Most often you can score a 30% discount; in fact, that’s the deal as I write this.
 It brings the price to $27.99 plus tax and shipping, which is pretty comparable to other major photo book companies.

-Shipping prices are a couple dollars more than some other services but they offer “budget shipping” at a discount.
+Shipping prices are a couple of dollars more than some other services but they offer “budget shipping” at a discount.
 It adds about a week to the delivery time, but it’s a pretty good deal if you’re not in a rush.

 Printing and delivery were quite fast.
 I ordered my book on Monday requesting standard ground shipping and it arrived the following Monday afternoon.
 In fact, it arrived a day earlier than scheduled.

 Online collaboration is worthy of mention.
 Only a few photo book companies offer it and Mixbook is one of them.
 You can invite family or friends to contribute to your project.
-They’re able to add photos, design pages and edit the project but they don’t have access to snoop on your account.
+They’re able to add photos, design pages, and edit the project but they don’t have access to snoop on your account.
 Collaboration would be ideal when working on a family heritage album in particular, or for your kid’s sports team book where you want others to contribute photos or information.

-Mixbook delivers on quality at a reasonable price.
-Its flexible, feature-filled photo book editor and excellent array of customizable themes makes creating books simple and fun.
+Mixbook delivers quality at a reasonable price.
+Its flexible, feature-filled photo book editor and excellent array of customizable themes make creating books simple and fun.
 There’s a variety of book sizes and cover styles to suit most needs, though paper types are not as extensive as some other companies.
 I can personally recommend Mixbook and it remains my go-to photo book company.

 The holidays are coming, and that means so will the great deals and discount offers.
 I like making photo books, as well as calendars, for Christmas gifts.
 In fact, it’s become somewhat of a tradition for me, especially for people on my list who are hard to shop for.
-Who wouldn’t like receiving a photo book?
+Who wouldn’t like to receive a photo book?

 You can sign up for free at Mixbook.com and you’ll get up to 50% off your first order.
 Then choose your theme, size and cover style, upload your photos and then personalize with the Mixbook editor.
 Take advantage of the latest coupon codes here.